-The candidate must bring one copy of their case list with them to the oral examination.
-That copy of the list must be identical to the list mailed to ABOG, and contain no additional information.
+The candidate must bring one copy of their case list with them to the Certifying Examination.
+That copy of the list must be identical to the lists mailed to ABOG, and contain no additional information.

 II.
-The Application Process for the 2016 Oral Examination: General Information
+The Application Process for the 2017 Certifying Examination: General Information

-The 2016 oral examinations will be given in November 2016, December 2016, and January 2017.
+The 2017 Certifying Examinations will be given in November 2017, December 2017, and January 2018.

-- A. Applications will be accepted on-line at www.abog.org beginning February 1, 2016.
+- A. Applications will be accepted on-line at www.abog.org beginning February 1, 2017.
 The application fee must be paid on-line by credit card at the time of application.
 No other form of payment will be accepted.
 All fees are quoted and payable in US dollars.
-The application fee for the oral examination will not be refunded nor credited against a future examination. - B. The completed Hospital Privileges Verification Form that automatically prints at the time of application must be faxed to the ABOG office on or before March 15, 2016, 5 pm CST.
-If the candidate is currently in an ACGME or ABOG accredited fellowship, this form may be completed by the fellowship director. - C. Late fees will apply for applications received after 5 pm CST, March 15, 2016.
-A full the list of deadlines and fees is shown below on page 6. - D. April 29, 2016 is the last day for receipt of an application to take the 2016 oral examination.
-Applications received after this date will not be accepted. - E. All inquiries, applications and correspondence must be in English. - F. Candidates will be notified by ABOG by July 15, 2016, to submit properly formatted case lists in triplicate and to pay the examination fee.
-The case list must be submitted by August 1, 2016, 5 pm CDT to avoid a late fee. - G. Case lists received between August 2, 2016 and August 15, 2016, 5 pm CDT will be assessed a late fee.
-No case lists will be accepted after August 15, 2016, 5 pm CDT.
+The application fee for the Certifying Examination will not be refunded nor credited against a future examination. - B. The completed Hospital Privileges Verification Form that automatically prints at the time of application must be faxed to the ABOG office on or before March 15, 2017, 5 pm CDT.
+If the candidate is currently in an ACGME or ABOG accredited fellowship, this form may be completed by the fellowship director. - C. Late fees will apply for applications received after 5 pm CDT, March 15, 2017.
+A full list of deadlines and fees is shown below on page 6. - D. April 28, 2017, is the last day for receipt of an application to take the 2017 Certifying Examination.
+Applications received after this date will not be accepted. - E. All inquiries, applications and correspondence must be in English. - F. Candidates will be notified by ABOG, no later than July 14, 2017, to submit properly formatted case lists in triplicate and to pay the examination fee.
+The case list must be submitted by August 1, 2017, 5 pm CDT to avoid a late fee.
+Although cases will be entered on-line, the candidate must deliver 3 paper copies of the case list to the ABOG office by the deadline. - G. Case lists received between August 2, 2017, and August 15, 2017, 5 pm CDT will be assessed a late fee.
+No case lists will be accepted after August 15, 2017, 5 pm CDT.